kangzixiang/AuxToolClass/README.md

 # UsefulClass
-this repo share some useful class
+this repo share some useful tool class